-Much of the fascination and challenge of studying nonlinear systems arises from the complicated spatial, temporal and even spatial-temporal behavior they exhibit.
-On the level of mathematics this complicated behavior can occur at all scales, both in the state space and in parameter space.
-Somewhat paradoxically, this points to the need for a coherent set of mathematical techniques that is capable of extracting coarse but robust information about the structure of these systems.
-Furthermore, most of our understanding of specific systems comes from experimental observation or numerical simulations and thus it is important that these techniques be computationally efficient.
+Much of the fascination and challenge of studying nonlinear dynamical systems arises from the complicated spatial, temporal and even spatio-temporal behavior that they exhibit.
+On the level of mathematics this complicated behavior can occur at all scales, both in state space and in parameter space.
+This points to the need for a coherent set of mathematical techniques that is capable at a given scale of extracting coarse but robust information about the structure of these systems.
+Furthermore, since most of our understanding of explicit nonlinear systems comes from numerical simulations and data driven models are becoming ever more relevant, it is important that these techniques be based on finite information and computationally efficient.

 The material described through these web pages represents our ongoing effort to develop and apply efficient and effective topologically based methods to the analysis of nonlinear systems.